schickling/schickling.github.io/_posts/2014-02-12-synchronous-tasks-gulp.md

 After a little research I noticed gulp runs all its tasks in parallel.
 That means sometimes the `clean` task and sometimes the `concat` tasks runs first.
 So I needed a way to run those tasks in their correct order.

-In the [offical gulp docs on Github](https://github.com/gulpjs/gulp/blob/master/docs/recipes/running-tasks-in-series.md) they recommend using callback functions to run tasks synchronously.
+In the [official gulp docs on Github](https://github.com/gulpjs/gulp/blob/master/docs/recipes/running-tasks-in-series.md) they recommend using callback functions to run tasks synchronously.
 Using their solution my code looked something like the following.
 Unfortunately **it still didn't work**.

 ```js
 gulp.task('clean', function(cb) {